-Senior Leadership have been meeting over the last couple of months to review and address inflationary or program changes, and discuss new initiatives being proposed.
+Senior Leadership have been meeting over the last few months to review and address inflationary or program changes, and discuss new initiatives being proposed.
 The initial departmental financial reports have been reviewed with managers providing comment on significant variances and to make budget reduction recommendations where it was historically noted that a change was recommended.

-The draft Budget Report presented includes the Operating and Capital Budgets proposed for 2023, with comparative data to December 31st, 2022, noting that the December results are draft as the regular month end reviews for the fourth quarter have not yet been completed and invoices are outstanding.
+The draft Budget Report presented includes the Operating and Capital Budgets proposed for 2023, with comparative data to December 31, 2022, noting that the December results are draft as the regular month end reviews for the fourth quarter have not yet been completed and invoices are outstanding.
 The budget has been prepared with a focus on the following areas:

-- ✓ Taxation Highlights a review of assessment and tax rates. - ✓ Operating Budget Overview by Key Service Area a summary of the budget. - Building & By-law Enforcement Services Building is funded through building permit fees. - Previously this area included Building and Property Standards - It has been updated to include Animal Control, and the By-law and Property Standards have been combined to one department. - ✓ Municipal Services funded by taxation and user fees. - ✓ Water and Sewer Services fully funded by property owners through user fees. - Water Financial Plan 2021-2026 was adopted by Council on November 9, 2020, in accordance with the requirements of the Safe Drinking Water Act.
+- ✓ Taxation Highlights a review of assessment and tax rates. - ✓ Operating Budget Overview by Key Service Area a summary of the budget. - ✓ Building & By-law Enforcement Services Building is funded through building permit fees. - Previously this area included Building and Property Standards - It has been updated to include Animal Control, and the By-law and Property Standards have been combined to one department. - ✓ Municipal Services funded by taxation and user fees. - ✓ Water and Sewer Services fully funded by property owners through user fees. - Water Financial Plan 2021-2026 was adopted by Council on November 9, 2020, in accordance with the requirements of the Safe Drinking Water Act.
 As part of the 2023 budget process, staff completed a review of the 2023 plan submitted and recommended revisions have been included in this report. - Sewer Financial Plan 2021-2026 was adopted by Council on April 26, 2021.
 The report included the operating and capital budgets, noting that a completed narrative document was outstanding.
-The need for the narrative document is being reviewed, as it is not a legislated requirement.

-- Capital Budget a focus on 2023 and 2024.
-Staff continue to work on a 10-year longterm capital plan and financing strategy, in conjunction with a review of the Asset Management Plan. - Reserves A detailed analysis of Reserves will be completed as part of the Capital update to be brought forward on January 30th.
-This will include a review of operating and capital reserve transfers proposed for 2023 and subsequent capital projects.
+The need for the narrative document is being reviewed, as it is not a legislated requirement. - ✓ Capital Budget a focus on 2023 and 2024.
+Staff continue to work on a 10-year longterm capital plan and financing strategy, in conjunction with a review of the Asset Management Plan. - ✓ Reserves A detailed analysis of Reserves and Reserve Funds, and the budgeted transfers to and from the Reserves.